 - In How I Met Your Mother, Barney Stinson will tell a story allegedly to illustrate a point that ends up merely highlighting his sexual prowess.

-- As with the above example, Will's boss on Will and Grace tells him a story about a passionate sexual encounter on the beach.
+- As with the above example, Will's boss Ben Doucette on Will & Grace tells him a story about a passionate sexual encounter on the beach.
 When Will asks him what his point is, he answers, "No point, I just like telling that story.
 Now get back to work and stop listening to pointless stories."

 - "You know, something just like this happened back in St. Olaf..."

 - In an episode of Just Shoot Me!, Finch goes into great detail when explaining how he pranked Maya.
 This is relevant to the episode, but then Finch throws in the part about how he played Twister with supermodels while the others were out.

 Elliot: Why are you telling us that part?Finch: Dude, I'm telling everybody that part.

 - The Muppet Show once did a reading on the Aesop of the Ant and the Grasshopper.
 Only in this version, when winter fell, the grasshopper drove his sports car to Florida and the ant got stepped on.
 The reader, Sam the Eagle, responds accordingly once he realizes what he's read.

 - Mr. James from NewsRadio is fond of these.
 For example: "There's a saying, 'I cried because I had no desk, until I met a man who had no feet, and the no feet guy explained there was no such thing as a budget and WNYX was way, way over it, uh, the end.'
 Did you ever hear that story?"